Category Archives: Northern California Inland

 Section 4 would be the most skippable on the route except we need it to get to the next leg, which you don’t want to miss.

 Section 5: Shasta Day Use Area to Shasta Dam.
-Ride through the Day Use Area (drinking water available) on the main road (Coram Rd., unsigned) and follow it to the dam, a very sweet, moderate 1.5-mile climb serpentining up beside the dam face to the road across the top of the dam itself.
+Ride through the Day Use Area (drinking water available) on Coram Rd. and follow it to the dam, a very sweet, moderate 1.5-mile climb serpentining up beside the dam face to the road across the top of the dam itself.
 Halfway up the climb the road changes its name to Shasta Dam Access Rd., again unsigned.
-At the dam, ride across it to the other side, then ride back.
+At the dam, ride across it to the other side, then ride back—1.2 mi. round trip.
 The dam road (officially still Shasta Dam Access Rd.) is surrounded by guardhouses, barriers, and guards armed with automatic weapons, so it looks forbidding, but you are in fact welcome to ride there and poke around (a sign says, “No knives, guns, or food”—I didn’t ditch my Clif Bar).
 Smack on the far side of the lake is Mt.
 Shasta in regal grandeur, and the views down the face of the dam are unforgettable.
 It’s an iconic dam, everyone’s image of what a dam should look like.
 On the far side is a Visitor Center where you can replenish your water, if it’s open—in an act of incredible (and typical) governmental idiocy, its current hours are Mon.-Fri.
 8:30-4:00…in other words, exactly when almost no one can visit.

 Mt.
 Shasta from the top of the dam

 Turn around and ride back down the hill.
 It’s a perfect slalom on perfect pavement, over too soon.
-Return to the SRT and ride it backwards past Keswick Dam to the suspension bridge.
-Cross the river on it and begin the next leg.
+Return to the SRT and ride it backwards past Keswick Dam to the Ribbon suspension bridge.
+Cross the river on the bridge and begin the next leg.

 Section 6: North Sacramento River Trail to the Diestelhorst Bridge.
-You are paralleling Section 2, but the terrain couldn’t be more different.
+You are paralleling Section 2 directly across the river, but the terrain couldn’t be more different.
 Whereas Section 2 is flat and straight, this leg is the most twisty/turny up and down riding you’ll do all day.
 I loved it.
 If you love it too, there is an argument to be made for skipping the tamer Section 2 on the ride out and doing Section 6 in both directions.
-I won’t say no.

 Section 6, with Mt.
 Lassen in background